sacharbit/RocketDB/README.md

 # RocketDB
 RocketDB is a simple and dependency-free NPM module for easy storage and querying of your data.
+If you have a small database for a simple nodejs app, this is the module for your needs.
+Much faster than the competition, it does all the basic things you need to get started.

 ## Why using RocketDB ?
 It's much faster than the competition.